SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Renew

-The Renew request message is not used for REPP.
+The Renew request message is not used for RPP.

 Example XML Domain Renew response: